Palliative Care: Treating the Whole Person

 Conference keynote speakers will provide discussion with embedded case studies to illustrate the interdisciplinary nature of palliative care, and break out sessions will provide a chance to explore some other topics in depth.
 The conference is still being planned, but current confirmed sessions include

 Casey Shillam, PhD, MSN, RN – Treating the Whole Person.
 Dean, School of Nursing, University of Portland.
-Shillam will be presenting a model for thinking about holistic care.
+Shillam will present a model for thinking about holistic care.

-Arika Pateanaude, MSW, LICSW - Embracing Cultural Humility in Palliative Care.
-Pateanaude is part of the interdisciplinary team at Children's Hospital and will help us explore how cultural perspectives and beliefs intersect with access to and implementation of palliative care.
+Arika Patneaude, MSW, LICSW - Embracing Cultural Humility in Palliative Care.
+Patneaude is part of the interdisciplinary team at Children's Hospital and will help us explore how cultural perspectives and beliefs intersect with access to and implementation of palliative care.